navnorth/wp-oer-curriculum/readme.txt

 1. Log in to the WP Admin Dashboard
 2. Click on the _Plugins_ tab in the left panel, then click _Add New_.
-3. Search for "WP Curriculum".
+3. Search for "OER Curriculum".
 4. To install, click _Install Now_.
 5. Post installation, click _Activate_.
 6. Navigate to the _Curriculum_ menu in the sidebar to create curriculum.